summa-tx/coins/bip32/README.md

 It can be used to build wallets and applications for Bitcoin and Ethereum.

-## Feature flags:
+## Backends

-The default backend is gated by the `libsecp` feature, which is default.
-In order to compile with the pure rust backend, use the `rust-secp` feature.
-You may also use the optional static context for the `rust-secp` backend via the `rust-secp-static-context` feature.
-Using the static context increases compilation time and library size, but eliminates the overhead on the first call to `Secp256k1::init()`.

-Note that `libsecp` and `rust_secp` are mutually exclusive.
-The library will fail to compile if both are selected.
+All key types are `Generic` types with swappable backends.
+The crate comes with 1 compiled-in backend.
+For non-wasm architectures the backend wraps native bindings to Pieter Wuille's libsecp256k1.
+For wasm, it wraps Parity's pure rust secp256k1 implementation.

 ## Building

 ```
 $ cargo build
+$ cargo build --target wasm32-unknown-unknown
 ```

 Run tests (make sure to run with all feature combinations):
 ```
 $ cargo test
-$ cargo test --features="rust-secp" --no-default-features
-$ cargo test --features="rust-secp, rust-secp-static-context" --no-default-features
 ```

 Run bench marks
 ```
 $ cargo bench
-$ cargo bench --features="rust-secp" --no-default-features
-$ cargo bench --features="rust-secp, rust-secp-static-context" --no-default-features
+$ cargo bench --no-default-features
 ```